tencentyun/intlcloud-documents/yehe_doc/计算/云服务器/购买指南/购买公网网络/公网计费模式_intl_en.md

 Tencent Cloud provides high-quality multi-line BGP networks to ensure an optimal network experience.
 Tencent Cloud currently provides two billing plans: bill-by-traffic and bill-by-bandwidth.
 >!
 > - Currently, the public network is billed based on outbound bandwidth/traffic.
 The outbound bandwidth refers to the bandwidth from the CVM to the public network.
-For example, the user uses the client to download CVM instance resources.
+For example, the user uses the terminal software to download CVM instance resources.
 > - To avoid unexpected costs due to traffic surges, you can set a bandwidth cap.
 Any traffic over the cap will be dropped and will not incur any costs.
 >